google/timesketch/docs/CreateTimeLineFromOtherData.md

 At a certain point during an investigation, data will be generated that would add value to a timeline but are not formated or covered in [Create timeline from JSON/JSONL/CSV file](docs/CreateTimelineFromJSONorCSV.md).

+For such a case, assume all your data is in a file called `raw_data` and it is not a CSV or a JSON that matches the timesketch format and is not a plaso output file that could be uploaded according to the [documentation](/docs/CreateTimelineFromPlaso.md).

 In first place you might be triggered to look for:

     raw_data --> timesketch